 Schriever then introduced the suggestion that WS 117L be employed as a "backup" to the faltering Vanguard scientific satellite.
 It brought no relief.
 Proposals for the use of the WS 117L satellite in the International Geophysical Year program had first been heard in 1955 but had been repeatedly rejected on the grounds that it was contrary to national policy to use military hardware in "peaceful" space programs.
 In April 1957, a final increment of \$3.9 million was released to the Western Development Division, raising the total available for fiscal 1957 to \$13.9 million.
 The prospect that no more than \$35 million would be provided for fiscal 1958, against a "minimum requirement" for \$47 million, cast further gloom on the program.

-5 commitment to eliminate "non-critical" defense expenditures.
-The technology to be embodied in the 117L satellite was largely unproven, no satellite had ever been orbited, and little was known of problems that might arise in a weightless, airless environment.
+The obstacles that Schriever faced were two: Quarles' attitude, and the quixotic "space for peace" homily that so facinated the national administration.
+Quarles was not actively hostile to the satellite program as such, but he had developed strong views about reliability and using low-risk technology and he took very seriously the administration's commitment to eliminate "non-critical" defense expenditures.
+The technology to be embodied in the ll7L satellite was largely unproven, no satellite had ever been orbited, and little was known of problems that might arise in a weightless, airless environment.
 Nor was the need for satellite overflight generally acknowledged.
-To budget-conscious pragmatists, therefore, the entire thesis of satellite reconnaissance seemed shaky.
+To budgetconscious pragmatists, therefore, the entire thesis of satellite reconnaissance seemed shaky.
 In such reasoning Quarles found ample justification for his stubborn refusal to approve the start of a meaningful development program.
 He was more than willing to allow relatively low-cost studies to proceed--but further he would not go.
-The fact that the administration was wrestling with a growing financial crisis--which later that year would cause the government to postpone payments due on defense contracts in order to relieve pressure on the established national debt limit--gave additional weight to the arguments of the economy bloc.
+The fact that the administration was wrestling with a growing financial crisis -which later that year would cause the government to postpone payments due on defense contracts in order to relieve pressure on the established national debt limit--gave additional weight to the arguments of the economy bloc.